LD-MoLE: Learnable Dynamic Routing for Mixture of LoRA Experts: Related Work

 \paragraph{Routing Approaches in MoE.} Various routing strategies have been proposed for expert selection.
 The most common is TopK routing~\citep{shazeerOutrageouslyLargeNeural2017a}, where each token selects a fixed number of experts.
+There are also several works that discuss variants of TopK.
+AdaMoE~\citep{zeng2024adamoetokenadaptiveroutingnull} uses conventional TopK routing with k larger than in vanilla MoE but achieves token-adaptive expert selection by incorporating null experts, which are defined as an empty operation.
+Ada-K Routing~\citep{yue2024adakroutingboostingefficiency} introduces an allocator and then obtains $k^*$ for customized expert resource allocation instead of fixed TopK through a non-differentiable sampling operation with a RL-based optimization framework.
 Alternative designs, such as expert-choice routing~\citep{zhou2022mixtureofexpertsexpertchoicerouting} reverse this perspective by allowing experts to select tokens.
 Beyond fixed-$k$ approaches, several methods aim to enable dynamic routing.
 For instance, TopP routing~\citep{huang2024hardertasksneedexperts} selects experts until a cumulative probability threshold is reached, while DYNMOE~\citep{guoDynamicMixtureExperts2025} introduces Top-Any Gating to eliminate the need for tuning $k$.
 Soft MoE~\citep{puigcerverSparseSoftMixtures2024a} merges tokens and assigns them to experts as linear combinations, and Lory~\citep{zhongLoryFullyDifferentiable2024a} proposes a fully differentiable routing mechanism but underperforms TopK routing.
 Closest to our work, ReMoE~\citep{ReLUMoE} employs ReLU-based routing for differentiable and dynamic selection.

 \paragraph{Mixture of LoRA Experts.} Combining multiple LoRA modules~\citep{LoRA} with MoE structure has led to the Mixture of LoRA Experts framework~\citep{MoLE}.
 Several variants have since been proposed: LoRAMoE~\citep{douLoRAMoEAlleviateWorld2024} introduces MoE-style plugins to enhance downstream performance while mitigating knowledge forgetting; HMoRA~\citep{liaoHMORAMAKINGLLMS2025} employs a hybrid scheme that hierarchically integrates token-level and task-level routing.
 MixLoRA~\citep{liMixLoRAEnhancingLarge2024a} builds a resource-efficient sparse MoE from LoRA modules.
 Other works, such as MoLA~\citep{gaoHigherLayersNeed2024} and AlphaLoRA~\citep{AlphaLoRA}, analyze expert allocation patterns across layers.
 In this work, we introduce LD-MoLE, which integrates the fully differentiable Sparsegen formulation with a learned MLP to predict $\lambda$, enabling end-to-end dynamic expert routing.